bootgly/bootgly_benchmarks/Progress_Bar/README.md

 $output = new ConsoleOutput();

-// creates a new progress bar (50 units)
+// Creates a new progress bar (250000 units)
 $progressBar = new ProgressBar($output, 250000, 0);

 $progressBar->setFormat(<<<'TEMPLATE'